bigbluebutton/bigbluebutton.github.io/index.md

   1. [Install](/install/install.html) BigBlueButton your own server (Ubuntu 14.04 64-bit).
   1. Read the [FAQ](/support/faq.html).
-  1. Try integrating with an existing [integration](http://bigbluebutton.org/open-source-integrations/) as a front-end or, if you're a developer, use the [BigBlueButton API](/dev/api.html) to integrate BigBlueButton with your sofware or createa custom front-end.
+  1. Try integrating with an existing [integration](http://bigbluebutton.org/open-source-integrations/) as a front-end or, if you're a developer, use the [BigBlueButton API](/dev/api.html) to integrate BigBlueButton with your software or create custom front-end.
   1. [Setup](/install/setup.html) a development environment to modify and extend BigBlueButton for your needs.

 We also welcome your feedback on BigBlueButton and encourage you to join one of the above mailing lists and share your thoughts.